-As a direct result of the fact that it requires little to no investment, affiliate marketing is incredibly popular among publishers and brands alike.
-Advertisers only pay what they get for, as it is a form of marketing based on performance.
-At the same time, increased affiliate marketing passive income incentivizes those publishers that perform better.
-Brands around the world have become so dependent on affiliate marketing that 81% of them use such programs, according to a report by Mediakix.
+Since it requires little to no investment, affiliate marketing is incredibly popular among branding agencies and publishers alike.
+Advertisers only pay for what they get, as it is a form of marketing based on performance.
+Brands around the world have become so dependent on affiliate marketing that 8 in 10 brands run such programs.

 (Cyber Cash Worldwide)

 Revenue from affiliate marketing is increasing year after year, and according to the affiliate marketing industry report, it reached $6.4 billion in turnover in 2019 alone.
 Since 2010, this number has been increasing gradually and it amounted to just $1.6 billion in 2010.

 Global affiliate marketing statistics show that the industry is currently estimated to be worth $12 billion.
 Another proof that affiliate marketing is becoming a massive global industry is that digital media have no problem allocating 15% of their revenue for it.

 If we look at the affiliate marketing industry by country, the US holds the largest share of the global market.
 The UK comes in second with 15%, and Germany completes the top three with 11%.

 (First Site Guide)